tranpeter08/svormik/README.md

 # Context

-If using custom input components, the components can subscribe to the **formProps** derived store for useful things such as error handling.
+If using custom input components, the components can subscribe to the **formProps** derived store and have access to the **actions** methods via context.

 ```html
 <script>